 And to top it off, a handful of bean sprouts, fresh herbs, green onions, a squeeze of fresh lime juice, and hot chiles.
 Traditionally pho is served with a side of hoisin sauce and Sriracha, but you can also drizzle them on top if you like.

-As I mentioned, the vegetable “bone” broth is a great base for pho.
-To add some authentic flavor, I simmer a sauce packet (or whole spices tied in cheesecloth) while cooking.
+To add some authentic flavor, I simmer a spice packet (or whole spices tied in cheesecloth) while cooking.
 I include dried coriander berries, whole fennel seeds, whole cloves, star anise, cinnamon sticks, and fresh slices of ginger root.

 If you plan ahead of time to make pho with the veggie broth, you can add these into the broth during the initial cooking time, and then the broth will be ready to go without the extra step.